data-lessons/library-data-intro-DEPRECATED/lesson-materials/LibCarp-lesson-one-handout-answers.md

 - `foobar\b` will match `foobar` and find `666foobar`
 - `\bfoobar\b` will find `foobar`

-`\` is used to escape the proceeding character when that character is a special character.
+`\` is used to escape the following character when that character is a special character.
 So, for example, a regular expression that found `.com` would be `\.com` because `.` is a special character that matches any character.

 _____
 ### Regex Answers